newjersey/innovation.nj.gov/content/_projects/ui-id-verification.md

 ### Impact \+ Metrics

-* As of March 2025, improvements to the identity verification process have led to a 70% decrease in support calls about identity verification and a 20% increase in residents who start verification immediately after submitting their application.
+* As of August 2025, improvements to the identity verification process have led to a 70% decrease in support calls about identity verification and a 20% increase in residents who start verification immediately after submitting their application.
-* The new identity verification flow, released in late fall 2023, has saved the Department of Labor over $910,000 in operating costs as of March 2025\.
+* The new identity verification flow, released in late fall 2023, has saved the Department of Labor over $1.3 million in operating costs as of August 2025\.
 * OOI built testing and analytics infrastructure into the system to provide valuable data and insights on how to make future updates.

 ### Status